-From a treehouse to a stylish base in Stockholm, JAMES ELLIS shares his favourite places to stay…
+From a treehouse to a stylish base in Stockholm, some favourite places to stay…

 Miss Clara, Stockholm

-Previously a girls’ school and named after a former headmistress, this quirky hotel opened last year and has become a byword for Scandinavian chic.
-Original 1910 art nouveau touches such as parquet floors blend with vibrant artwork, retro furniture and minimal decor to offer rooms that look as though they could have been styled at any point over the past 100 years.
+Previously a girls’ school and styled with original 1910 art nouveau touches such as parquet floors blend with vibrant artwork, retro furniture and minimal decor to offer.
+The rooms look as though they could have been styled at any point over the past hundred years.
 There’s also a brasserie, a pizzeria and a bar, as well as a gym and a sauna.
-Gamla Stan, the old town, is a 15-minute walk away.
+Gamla Stan, the old town, is a fifteen-minute walk away.

 Room-only doubles start from 1,240 SEK (£105) a night.